Recipient may not concurrently hold another bursary/ scholarship/ award except for government assistance schemes.

 Recipient will be assigned to a mentor for mentoring programme.
 The mentoring programme will be administered by ISCA.

-Recipient will be assigned to corporations for internship programme unless he/she opts out with reasons, subject to ISCA Cares Board’s approval.
+Recipient may be assigned to corporations for internship programme unless he/she opts out with reasons, subject to approval by the ISCA Cares Board of Directors.
 Should recipient choose not to intern at the assigned corporation, the recipient will need to inform ISCA Cares at the start of the bursary term and provide reasons for ISCA Cares’ review.

 Financial assistance may be withdrawn at any time if, in the opinion of the ISCA Cares, the recipient’s progress or behaviour is deemed unsatisfactory.